trevorpinto/RMSP_frontend/README.md

 # Frontend for RMSP
 - retrieving data from backend endpoint in Spring
 - stored professor data in MongoDB database
+- utilized S3 to hold professor image data

+Head to Head Professor deathmatch!
+Winner moves on until there is only 1 winner!

 # Getting Started with Create React App